Chemistry

 In the earlier periodic table, often attributed to Dmitri Mendeleev, elements were arranged in rows in order of increasing atomic mass.
 Elements in the same column shared similar properties.
 This enabled him to predict new elements, that had not yet been discovered, and to predict the properties that they would have.

-Katie Jackson Profile Picture
+Katie J Profile Picture

-Katie Jackson Verified Sherpa Tutor ✓
+Katie J Verified Sherpa Tutor ✓

 Experienced and passionate A-level Biology & GCSE/KS3 science tutor